-Outdoor Pursuit ice climbing adventure
+Outdoor Pursuit builds community through adventure

 Remember when the wind chill was 30 below outside?
 When most people wanted nothing more than to bundle up inside with a mug of hot chocolate and watch Netflix?

 “We were out there snowshoeing,” said Shawn Olesewski, Coordinator of the Outdoor Pursuit program at CSS.
 “By the end, people didn’t even notice how cold it was — even with all the icicles on my beard.”

 These sorts of experiences are what Outdoor Pursuit is all about — involving the CSS community in outdoor experiences like ice and rock climbing, dog sledding, a spring break ski trip in Park City, Utah and roughly 80 other such trips throughout the year — most with little to no fee.

 “Compared to other private schools of similar size, we blow everybody out of the water,” Olesewski said.
 “The amount of programming we run, the equipment we have and the overall accessibility, nothing compares.”